A national team.

 Yunna is an experienced and versatile administrative professional who joined the MICYRN team in February 2023.
 With a background extending across both the Apparel and Music industries in Europe and Asia, she has honed her skills in project management and administration.

-A dedicated team player with a passion for learning and growing, Yunna is always eager to take on new challenges and lend a helping hand.
+A dedicated team player with a passion for learning and growth, Yunna is always eager to take on new challenges and lend a helping hand.
 At MICYRN, she is excited to use her expertise to support the organization's mission in the field of health research.
-As an administrative assistant, Yunna is committed to ensuring that the team operates smoothly and efficiently, enabling them to focus on making a meaningful impact.
+As an Executive Coordinator for MICYRN and RareKids-CAN Network, Yunna is committed to ensuring that the team operates smoothly and efficiently, enabling them to focus on making a meaningful impact.

 Himanshu Jain